That Hurricane's Path Seems to be Pointing at my House!

 It is that time of year again.
 I am sitting here watching the weatherman on television as he shows me the latest tropical storm developing in the Atlantic Ocean.
 He tells me the storm is likely to reach hurricane strength in another twenty four hours or so and is mapping out its projected path.
 Sure, I know these path projections are not an exact science and many things could occur in the next few days, but that projected path looks as though it is headed right up my street.

 This is the beginning of the ever popular Florida game of "should I stay or should I go?" that we play each summer.
 The trick is to correctly guess where the storm will end up and then be somewhere else.
 This would seem to be a simple task considering all the detailed maps they provide us with each hour.
 I know where the storm is going, give or take five hundred miles.
-So as I study this latest hurricane projection map, I know that I will probably be safe anywhere North of Memphis, but that could change.
+So as I study this latest hurricane projection map, I know that I will probably be safe anywhere North of Memphis, but that is subject to change.

 The Weatherman Seems a Little Too Enthusiastic